gurugio/lowlevelprogramming-university/README.md

     * how mdadm tool works and how it calls md driver
     * how md driver works
   *  [Learning operating system development using Linux kernel and Raspberry Pi](https://github.com/s-matyukevich/raspberry-pi-os)
-     * This project is not completed yet but looks wonderful.
+     * This project is not completed yet.
      * I always think making a kernel similar to Linux kernel is the best way to understand the Linux kernel.

 #### <a name="References"></a>References